w3c/wot/proposals/deliverable-proposals/security.md

 - Security bootstrapping (e.g. first contact with an unknown Thing), currently in Discovery.
 - Informative content from the existing WoT Security and Privacy Guidelines document, including definitions, threat models, risks, actors, and testing recommendations.
+  - Best practices, i.e. which security schemes are recommended for new development and which are provided only for compatibility with brownfield devices.

 ## New
 The following new features would be defined normatively.